joshgerdes/jekyll-uno/_drafts/application-cost-analysis-in-microsoft-azure-with-cm-resource-parent-tag.md

 2. Click **Tags**
 3. Add in: **cm-resource-parent** in the value and the resource ID of your parent as a value.

-_Note: You are unable to have a multi-hierarchy, i.e. a Parent, then Child and Child off that - it is purely a Parent and Child relationship at this stage._
+_Note: You are unable to have a multi-hierarchy, i.e. a Parent, then Child and Child off that - it is purely a Parent and Child relationship at this stage.
+Also, the Resource ID will change if the Parent resources are moved to another Resource group or subscription._

+These Tags can work easily with other cost management tags you may be using, so it doesn't replace but supplements your visibility.

+You may have to wait up to a day _(24 hours)_ before the changes are visible in Azure Cost Analysis.

+I have the [Azure Naming Tool](https://luke.geek.nz/azure/deploy-azure-naming-tool-into-an-azure-webapp-as-a-container/ "Azure Naming Tool") deployed in my example and would like to see the overall cost; these resources are deployed across multiple resources in the same subscription.